Discover This: Maya Empire

 • Discover Other Central and South American Empires

-Now that you’ve learned more about the Maya, create a compare and contrast chart identifying other ancient civilizations in the Americas.
+As you’re working your way though your Ancient Mayan unit study, create a compare and contrast chart identifying other ancient civilizations in the Americas.
 Check out the Olmec (1500-400BC), the Toltec (why so much disagreement about them), the Taino (they predate Columbus, but find out the connection with him), and the Aztecs and Incans (neither of which are technically ancient but I know you’ve probably heard about Tenochtitlan and Machu Pichu, so you might as well get it on your timeline).
 Read with a purpose and be sure to include information about the dates when these civilizations flourished, modern-day countries associated with each group, examples of a famous ruin, the first known European contact, and theories on why or how the civilizations ended.

 • To Dig or Let Lie